Prince Edouard de Lobkowicz: Marriage and family

-On 11 December 1959, at Besson, Allier, France, Lobkowicz was married civilly to Princess Marie-Françoise of Bourbon-Parma, eldest daughter of Prince Xavier of Bourbon-Parma and of his wife, Madeleine de Bourbon-Busset.
-A religious wedding followed on 7 January 1960, in Notre Dame de Paris; this was the first marriage of a member of the House of Bourbon at Notre Dame since the 1816 wedding of Charles Ferdinand, Duke of Berry, to Princess Caroline of Naples and Sicily.
+On 11 December 1959, at Besson, Allier, France, Lobkowicz was married civilly to Princess Marie-Françoise of Bourbon-Parma, eldest daughter of Prince Xavier of Bourbon-Parma and his wife, Madeleine de Bourbon-Busset.
+A religious wedding followed on 7 January 1960, in Notre-Dame de Paris; this was the first marriage of a member of the House of Bourbon at Notre Dame since the 1816 wedding of Charles Ferdinand, Duke of Berry, to Princess Caroline of Naples and Sicily.

 Lobkowicz and his wife had four children: